overtane/udacity-carnd-p3/README.md

 <img src="images/behavioral_cloning.jpg" width="480" alt="Crash course" />

-This is ...

 ## 1. Getting Data

 I started with the Udacity data set.
 The problem with this data is that it has excess zero-angle samples and a lot of jumps to zero (actually gaps in data).
-This is probably because of the recording method, which does not correcpond to real driving conditions.
+This is probably because of the recording method, which does not correspond to real driving conditions.

 Because of that, I soon ended up recording data myself.
 Luckily I had access to PS3 controller, which I could pair with my MacBook.
 First I recorded two laps, one each direction.
 The final data-set consists of images of four full laps, two clockwise and two counter-clockwise.
 This gives rather even distribution of data.
+Also, joystick does not produce so many 'returns to zero' as keyboard does.

-Alltogether the dataset consisted of 12,384 images.
+Altogether the dataset consisted of 12,384 images.
 There was still many zero-angle images and images very close to zero-angle.
 The histogram below illustrates the distribution of steering angles in the data.

 <img src="images/angle_distribution.png" width="480" alt="Angle distribution" />